 There are two different types of CMMS models: Software-as-a-Service (SaaS) and a locally hosted model.
 Though locally hosted solutions were more popular when CMMS first arrived on the market, the web-based, Software-as-a-Service (SaaS) model provides a lower Total Cost of Ownership (TCO).
 SaaS solutions also provide a more rapid implementation process, require less IT with automatic updates, and allow users to access their CMMS anytime, anywhere through mobile devices.

-5. Customised Data Organisation
+5. Customized Data Organization

 6. Customer Success

 CMMS providers should be fully committed to customer success.
-Part of what makes an implementation and go-live successful is a partnership between an organisation and its CMMS provider.
+Part of what makes an implementation and go-live successful is a partnership between an organization and its CMMS provider.
 A successful CMMS implementation is challenging without the help of specialists to track and guide you throughout all stages of the journey.

 7. Data Conversion